US markets resilient ahead of this week's Fed meeting

-Futures for the Dow Jones Industrial Average and S&P 500 each gained 0.5%.
+Futures for the Dow Jones Industrial Average gained 0.4% and futures for the S&P 500 rose 0.3%.

 European shares shifted from losses to gains after Asian markets finished lower and oil prices declined.